Bidishabiswas1704/Time_series_analysis/README.md

 ### 📊 Statsmodels:
 Statsmodels is like our math guru, helping us analyze time-series data with models like SARIMA.

-### 🚀 Streamlit:
-Our user-friendly web app is built with Streamlit for easy interaction with the forecasting model.

 ### 📈 Matplotlib and Altair:
 These are our visual artists, helping us create insightful graphs to represent historical and forecasted data.